PSI master's program

 Perimeter Scholars International

 PSI is a master's program focused on theoretical physics, designed to bring exceptionally motivated and highly qualified graduate students to the foreground of cutting-edge physics while offering an intensive and interactive training environment.
-PSI is a condensed one-year program.
+PSI is a condensed one-year program offered in collaboration with the University of Waterloo.

-Taught by local academic staff, Perimeter faculty and by some of the world’s top physicists, students at PSI are fully integrated into the unique international blend of culture and dynamic research atmosphere at Perimeter Institute for Theoretical Physics — of a leading centre for education — while earning a Master of Science from the University of Waterloo in Ontario, Canada.
+Taught by academic staff and faculty at Perimeter Institute and by some of the world’s top physicists, students at PSI are fully integrated into the unique international culture and dynamic research atmosphere at Perimeter Institute for Theoretical Physics — a leading centre for education — while earning a Master of Science from the University of Waterloo in Ontario, Canada.

 Why choose PSI?